michelesr/thesis/src/e2e.md

 Repeater is another of the feature of the AngularJS framework.
-In particular, the `ng-repeat` permits to generate DOM elements using an html template and an array of objects.
+In particular, the `ng-repeat` permits to generate DOM elements using an html template and an array of objects @ng-repeat.
 In Gasista Felice the list of products is generated using the `ng-repeat` with `product in order.pm.products` as repeater, so the same repeater can be used to retrieve the products in Protractor.
 In the code above the second product is retrieved from the product list and the increment and decrement buttons are retrieved using its css class.
 Even if there are more buttons (a pair for every product) that share the same class, the right pair is retrieved because the `$$()` is called as method of the `item` object.
+The button are clicked multiple times using loops.

 Product quantity and price using model selector and binding selector, respectively, and again, the methods are called from the `item` object to